-sentative of the percentage of revenue Spotify earns from premium subscribers, which is 88% of its revenue.21 These users have very active streaming sessions, with an average session length of 18 songs.
+Consumers in my sample are primarily premium subscribers, with 84% of the sample being premium subscribers.
+This is significantly higher than the percentage of premium subscribers Spotify reports, which is 40% of its user base.15 It is, however, more representative of the percentage of revenue Spotify earns from premium subscribers, which is 88% of its revenue.16 These users have very active streaming sessions, with an average session length of 18 songs.
 They also are somewhat likely to listen on shuffle, with 35% of sessions being shuffle sessions.
 These listeners are also rather active: while 58% of consumer-song interactions are long enough to be considered an RBS, consumers only complete 34% of the songs they receive.
 Listening time is even throughout the week, with 13-15% of sessions occurring on each day of the week.
 Within a day, however, very little listening occurs at night (12-6 AM), with only 8% of sessions occurring during this time.